brpandey/hangman/README.md

 To see inner game play details go to config/config.exs and change logger :warn to :debug and rebuild mix compile then mix escript.build or do a release build or to suppress details do vice versa

+NOTES:

-NOTE: The web mode is able to play parallel games using all CPU cores
+The web mode is able to play parallel games using all CPU cores

+The hangman game handles word not in dictionary cases.
+Player.Worker crashes and is restart to resume where it left off.

-NOTE: Currently the IO will ocassionally double buffer
+Currently the IO will ocassionally double buffer

 Usage